How Much Do Convenience Stores Make? 8 Stats to Know In 2025

 By implementing the right supply chain strategies, you’ll reduce waste, improve cash flow, and ensure your shelves are always stocked with the right products.
 Here are two supply chain best practices to follow:

-A just-in-time (JIT) inventory system allows you to stock products only when needed, reducing excess inventory and minimizing waste.
+A Just-in-Time (JIT) inventory system allows you to stock products only when needed, reducing excess inventory and minimizing waste.
 This approach improves cash flow by reducing the amount of capital tied up in unsold goods, and also leads to savings in storage costs.

 For c-stores, JIT works particularly well for perishable items like fresh food and dairy products, as it keeps inventory turnover high.
 This minimizes spoilage and increases the likelihood of selling items before they reach their expiration date.